-It was Christmas several years ago, and a clergy colleague was hoping to counter all the commercial Christmas frenzy swirling about his children, and to teach them what the season was all about.
-So he sat down at the kitchen table with his young child in the middle of December and they began the project of assembling a cardboard cut-out nativity scene: stable, manger, baby Jesus, Mary and Joseph, sheep, cows, shepherds, and the magi.
+It was Advent several years ago, and a vicar friend was hoping to counter all the commercial Christmas frenzy swirling about his children, and to teach them what the season was all about.
+So he sat down at the kitchen table with his young child in the middle of December and they began the project of assembling a cardboard cutout nativity scene: stable, manger, baby Jesus, Mary and Joseph, sheep, cows, shepherds, and the magi.
 “Fold on the dotted line,” the directions said, “Place tab A in slot B,” etc.

-So surveying the scene on the table, the four-year-old who was supposed to be learning the real meaning of Christmas said, “So, Daddy, where is God in this mess?”
+So surveying the scene on the table, the four-year-old who was supposed to be learning the real meaning of Christmas – that Jesus is God’s son – said, “So, Daddy, where is God in this mess?”

-Somewhere, right now, a spouse grips the hand of their beloved, awaiting news of diagnosis: “Where is God,” they wonder, “in this uncertainty?”
+Where is God as a partner grips the hand of their beloved, awaiting the feared news of diagnosis: “Where is God,” they wonder, “in this uncertainty?”

-Somewhere, right now, a family gathers around the bed of a loved one on a ventilator, fearing the worst, “Where is God,” they wonder, “in the midst of our loss?
+Where is God, as a family gathers around the bed of a loved one at the end of their long journey, “Where is God,” they wonder, “in the midst of our loss?
 Our particular grief?””

 Or we open the paper or pull out our phones to read the news of the week, and wonder, “Where on earth is God in all of this chaos?”

 Our Christmas claim is that God is right here in the middle of the mess with us.
-God is in the middle of the mess with Mary.
-When the birth of Jesus is announced to Mary, the angel says, first, “The Lord is with you.”
+And God is in the middle of the mess with Mary.
+The first thing the angel, Gabriel, says to Mary is “The Lord is with you.”
 And then he says, “Do not be afraid.”
 Gabriel assured Mary that God was with her, but little did she know how close, how real, and how vulnerable the God she would bear was willing to become.
-When the shepherds hear the good news of the birth of Jesus, the first thing they hear is “Do not be afraid” and then that a Saviour is born to them, someone to save them from the mess of living in a messy world.

-The poet Madeleine L ’Engle describes the birth of Christ in a messy world in a way that captures this reality:
+Madeleine L ‘Engle describes the birth of Christ in a messy world in this way:

 He did not wait till the world was ready,